Yoast/wordpress-seo/readme.txt

 Bugfixes:

 * Fixes a bug where replacement variable values would break the Google Preview and output a PHP notice on the front end if they were a serialized array string.
-* Fixes a bug where a property that was changed from private to public on `WPSEO_Schema_Article` led to a BC break.
+* Fixes a bug where a property that was changed from private to public on `WPSEO_Schema_Article` led to a backward compatibility break.
 * Fixes a bug where the site logo was not output in the schema when a CDN was used for images.
 Props to [gr8shivam](https://github.com/gr8shivam)
 * Fixes a bug where the Facebook Debugger link was outdated.
 Props to [eliorivero](https://github.com/eliorivero)
+* Fixes a bug where a lot of delete queries would be performed after clearing all indexables from the database.

 Enhancements: